 The committee concludes that the programme has an adequate assessment system in place.
 The intended learning outcomes are at the basis of this system.
 Effective measures are taken to guarantee the validity, reliability and transparency of the assessments, by using assessment specification tables, the four-eyes principle, assessment criteria, and written feedback.
-The examination board is effectively organised and safe-guards the quality of the assessments and theses in an active manner.
+Students are satisfied with the variety in forms of assessment used.
+The examination board is effectively organised and safeguards the quality of the assessments and theses in an active manner.
 The committee values the random checks of the quality of assessments and theses and the initiative regarding the quality of assessments within learning lines.
 The committee concludes that the programme meets the criteria for this standard.